BruceEckel/functional_error_handling/Functional Error Handling.md

 """
 ```

+The `a`, `b` and `c` functions each have argument values that are unacceptable.
+Notice that `b` and `c` both use built-in exception types as arguments to `Err`, but those exceptions are never raised—they are simply used to convey information, just like the `str` in `a`.

+In `composed`, we call `a`, `b` and `c` in sequence.
+After each call, we check to see if the result type is `Err`.
+If so, the calculation has failed and we can’t continue, so we return the current result, which is an `Err` object containing the reason for the failure.
+If it succeeds, it is an `Ok` which contains an `unwrap` method that is used to extract the answer from that calculation—if you look back at `Result`, you’ll see that it returns the `ANSWER` type so its use can be properly type-checked.

+This means that any failure during a sequence of composed function calls will short-circuit out of `composed`, returning an `Err` that tells you exactly what happened, and that you must decide what to do with.
+You can’t just ignore it and assume that it will “bubble up” until it finds an appropriate handler.
+You are forced to deal with it at the point of origin, which is typically when you know the most about an error.
 ## Simplifying Composition with `and_then`

-Although `Result` is a typed “answer + error” package, there’s still a problem that impedes our ultimate goal of composability: every time you call a function, you must write the extra code to check the `Result` type and extract the success value with `unwrap`.
+There’s still a problem that impedes our ultimate goal of composability: every time you call a function within a composed function, you must write code to check the `Result` type and extract the success value with `unwrap`.
 This is extra repetitive work that interrupts the flow and readability of the program.
 We need some way to reduce or eliminate the extra code.

-The `and_then` method in `Result` (with the comment in `result.py` that said “Ignore this method for now”) solves this exact problem:
+The `and_then` method in `Result` (see the comment in `result.py` that said “Ignore this method for now”) solves this exact problem:

 ```python
 #: comprehension5.py